 (Open to youth who are enrolled in Leadership 1, 2 or 3) Demonstrate the skills and knowledge you have gained through the Leadership project.
 Your exhibit should not fit in the other exhibit options for this project.
 The exhibit may include, but isn't limited to, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters which you have made.
 Choose whatever method best shows what you've learned.
-Your exhibit should not fit in the other exhibit options for this project.
-You must furnish any equipment you need for your exhibit.
+Your exhibit should not fit in the other exhibit.
 Internet service will not be provided for the exhibit.
 All exhibits must include something visual, such as a printed copy of a digital presentation, which will remain on display during the exhibition.
 Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period.

-- 50255 Leadership Ready4Life Challenge: (Open to 11-18-year-olds enrolled in any Leadership project) Exhibits in this category must include the following: a) a physical representation of the career or business product such as a model, prototype or display/portfolio that includes images of accomplished work; b) verbal or written explanations that demonstrate knowledge of the related career or business fields, potential careers, and the appropriate requirements for achievement in those fields.
-The judging criteria for this class values thoroughness of career and/or business exploration and pursuit above the workmanship of the physical specimen on display. - Leadership Group: (Open to clubs and groups whose members are enrolled in What's Leadership?)
-50254 Exhibit a display illustrating how your group has used the 4-H Teens As Leaders model effectively in your club, community, school, or state.
+50254 Leadership Group: (Open to clubs and groups whose members are enrolled in What's Leadership?)
+Exhibit a display illustrating how your group has used the 4-H Teens As Leaders model effectively in your club, community, school, or state.
 Leadership activities might include planning, advising, promoting, mentoring, teaching or advocating for change.
 The exhibit may include, but isn't limited to, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters which you have made.
 Choose whatever method best shows what you've learned.
 You must furnish any equipment you need for your exhibit.
 Internet service will not be provided for the exhibit.
 All exhibits must include something visual, such as a printed copy of a digital presentation, which will remain on display during the exhibition.
 Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period.
 The display must be accompanied by 3 or more 4-H members at the time of the judge's critique.
 Club members should make a 5- to 10-minute presentation to the judge.
 All club members present for the judge's critique should be able to discuss the project and answer questions.
 Only club members present for judging who participate in the actual critique and presentation are eligible for ribbons and premiums.
 Due to space limitations, exhibits are limited to 2'6" wide and 15" deep.